Cello Concerto in C*

-ETSO celebrates Beethoven’s 250th birthday with three of his works never performed by ETSO including two overtures and his Grosse Fugue.
-As Beethoven was Haydn’s most celebrated pupil, it’s only fitting to feature Haydn’s cello concerto in C performed by British soloist Colin Carr.
+ETSO celebrates Beethoven’s with three of his works never performed by ETSO including two overtures and his Grosse Fugue.
+As Beethoven was Haydn’s most celebrated pupil, it’s only fitting to feature Haydn’s Cello Concerto in C performed by British soloist Colin Carr.
 Beethoven’s music inspired Schubert just as it continues to inspire musicians and listeners more than two centuries later.

 Colin Carr appears throughout the world as a soloist, chamber musician, recording artist, and teacher.
 He has played with major orchestras worldwide, including the Royal Concertgebouw Orchestra, The Philharmonia, Royal Philharmonic, BBC Symphony, the orchestras of Chicago, Los Angeles, Washington, Philadelphia, Montréal and all the major orchestras of Australia and New Zealand.
 Conductors with whom he has worked include Rattle, Gergiev, Dutoit, Elder, Skrowasczewski and Marriner.
 He has been a regular guest at the BBC Proms and has twice toured Australia.

 With his duo partner Thomas Sauer he has played recitals throughout the United States and Europe including New York, Boston, Philadelphia, the Concertgebouw in Amsterdam, and the Wigmore Hall in London.
 2016 sees them playing a program of Britten and Adès for both the Chamber Music Societies of New York and Philadelphia.
 Colin has played complete cycles of the Bach Solo Suites at the Wigmore Hall in London, the Chamber Music Society of Lincoln Center, the Gardner Museum in Boston and in Montreal, Toronto, Ottowa and Vancouver.